General Admissions Procedures

 Admission to the School of Information PhD Program requires:

 - Admission to the University of Texas Graduate School

 - Admission to the University of Texas School of Information

 Please submit your application as early as possible.
-Even if you are still missing some elements (e.g., GRE score, transcripts), the system will permit you to add materials to your application later as they become available.
+Even if you are still missing some elements (e.g., test scores, transcripts), the system will permit you to add materials to your application later as they become available.

 Admissions Questions?
 If you have questions about application logistics (e.g., fee waivers, GRE or English test requirements, application completeness, transcripts, etc.), please contact the Graduate School admissions team.
-For questions about the doctoral program academics or the content of the Statement of Purpose (including faculty matches), please contact Dr. Yan Zhang, Director of Doctoral Studies, by email.
+For questions about the doctoral program academics or the content of the Statement of Purpose (including faculty matches), please contact the iSchool's Graduate Program Administrator by email: email@example.com.